Upcoming Exhibitions Include The Museum of Art & Cars in Singen Germany October 31, 2019 opening

-presented by the MAK Center & the Pollock Krasner Foundation
+presented by the MAK Center for Art & Architecture & the Pollock Krasner Foundation

-Curated by Priscilla Fraser Music by Greg Walter UNSCA
+Curator Priscilla Fraser (MAK) Music by Greg Walter (UNSCA)

 For Processional, Todd Williamson illustrates ideas of order and tradition to examine the deep uncertainty and uncontrollable political, social, and cultural movements of our time.
 Both the work and concept generated for this installation will draw directly from the environment in which it will be displayed, Chiesa di Santa Maria Della Pieta, in Venice.
 Occupying the long, narrow chapel located to the side of the Church, the space invites a meditative, sequential process of reflection.
 Drawing from the site’s formal proportions and material richness, the artist has developed a series of works, which encourage contemplation, challenge the perceived order of tradition and ask who are our apostles today?
 What are their roles?
 Is the influence of today’s perceived Influencers truly inspirational or dangerously dogmatic?

-To further stimulate the visitor’s experience, Williamson is collaborating with professor Greg Walter from the University of North Carolina, School of the Performing Arts, with whom he has developed a harmonic Nocturne specific to the installation.
+Williamson is collaborating with professor Greg Walter from the University of North Carolina, School of the Performing Arts, with whom he has developed a harmonic Nocturne-like composition specific to the installation.

 Sun America Building Sun America Building. main lobby, permanent collection Century City CA

 Nashville International Airport Ticketing Lobby "The Destination" 2014-2015 Nashville